-- (a) The following activities and noise sources are exempt from the provisions of this chapter: - (1) Emergency sirens. - (2) Any operation or action required to respond to an emergency. - (3) Emergency construction or maintenance work conducted by public agencies or their contractors which is necessary to maintain the health and safety of the public. - (4) Agricultural activities: - a.
-Livestock and fowl, primarily kept for personal or commercial egg, meat, or milk production, including animals kept in residential areas, so long as the keeping of such animals is in compliance with the zoning regulations applicable to such property. - (5) Those commercial and industrial operations in existence prior to the date of adoption of the ordinance codified in this chapter, if in compliance with local zoning statutes, shall be granted a five-year period from the date of adoption within which to comply with the provisions of this chapter.
+- (a) The following activities and noise sources are exempt from the provisions of this chapter: - (1) Emergency sirens. - (2) Any operation or action required to respond to an emergency. - (3) Emergency construction or maintenance work conducted by public agencies or their contractors which is necessary to maintain the health and safety of the public. - (4) Agricultural activities. - (5) Those commercial and industrial operations in existence prior to the date of adoption of the ordinance codified in this chapter, if in compliance with local zoning statutes, shall be granted a five-year period from the date of adoption within which to comply with the provisions of this chapter.
 If, at the end of the five-year period, it can be shown that compliance with the provisions in this chapter constitutes a hardship in terms of technical and economic feasibility, a waiver may be requested following procedures established in Section 28.1-80 of this code until such time as compliance may be effected. - (6) Any activity which regulation thereof has been preempted by state or federal law.